podvistorcheto/project-4-tutorial/README.md

-Welcome,
+Hello,

-This is the project tutorial for project needed for graduation as Full Stack Develepor.
+This is theself-stude project tutorial for project needed for graduation as Full Stack Develepor.

 Includes: